juliantoyeo/42_lem_in/README.md

 - The ant must move from the start room to the end room with the shortest path possible.
 - Each path is assumed to be same length and distance, thus shortest path does not count the path length, just the amount of room changing is counted.
 - Each room must be linked to at least one of the other room (thus all room can be accessed).

+# Project solving

+Shortest path algorithm is always a very important algorithm in the programming as data maybe contained in different location.

+The shortest

 # Parsing format